purescript-contrib/purescript-machines/README.md

 Another way to write the same machine is using machine composition.
 In this example, we will be creating multiple machines using `pureMealy`, which relies on `Step`s.

-A `Step f s a` represents a state transition in the machine.
+A `Step f i o` represents a state transition in the machine.
 When you run a machine you are executing a series of steps.
 At each step the machine can stop via the `Halt` constructor or `Emit` a value and construct the rest of the machine.

 ```purescript
 import Prelude